 Watch

-I gave my 7 year old this watch for his birthday and he’s loved it.
+A basic watch like this is a gem.
 It helps kids learn to read an analog clock, which is a necessary but often forgotten skill.
-It’s been really helpful for him and he’s loved it.
-Lots of colors available.
+There are lots of colors available in this watch.

 CD Player